FactomProject/factom-docs/wallet/includes/_introduction.md

+# Enterprise Wallet

-# Introduction
+## Introduction

-It is our utmost pleasure to present the new "Factom Foundation Wallet", it has been completely redesigned from the bottom up with improved functionality, ease of use, and a great new feel.
+It is our utmost pleasure to present the new "Enterprise Wallet", it has been completely redesigned from the bottom up with improved functionality, ease of use, and a great new feel.

 Find the new features highlighted below: